devstarman/ESFDS/README.md

 6. Run frontend in /test-admin with "npm start" command.

 ## Project structure
 /back - contains backend server written with Node.js, Express and Knex (for accessing postgresql database).
 /back/controllers - all API endpoints written to match providers from frontend (check more about providers in react-admin documentation).
 /back/tests - integration tests written for all API endpoints with "supertest" module.
 /back/server.js - main routes and database config.
 /test-admin - contains frontend application written in React, based on react-admin framework.
 /test-admin/src/App.js - main configuration for all routes.
 /test-admin/src/providers - API integration (check more about providers in react-admin documentation).
-/test-admin/src/components - all used components grouped in subfolders based on page affiliation /selenium - basic selenium smoke tests
+/test-admin/src/components - all used components grouped in subfolders based on page affiliation.
+/selenium - basic selenium smoke tests.

 ## Useful docs
 1. https://reactjs.org/tutorial/tutorial.html